babetoduarte/TootNotify/README.md

 ### Install via PIP

-Once the `credentials.py` file is in place, we can use PIP to install TootNotify (make sure you navigate to the root of the `TootNotify` project folder):
+Once the `~/.tootnotifyrc` control file is in place, we can use PIP to install TootNotify (make sure you navigate to the root of the `TootNotify` project folder):

 ``` bash
 foo@bar:TootNotify$> pip install .